How to rescue a company that is approaching insolvency

 Step 7 – Rebuild the Business with Some of its Spare Parts

 Hopefully this step will not be necessary for most of you, but if all else fails and it seems inevitable that creditors will take you to Court and put you out of business the best option may be to initiate an administration and arrange a pre-packaged administration sale.
 In a pre-packaged administration one or more of your company's directors would be allowed to purchase some of the assets of the business in a pre-arranged sale using their own personal funds.
-These assets could then be transfered to a newly formed company that is commonly referred to as a Phoenix Company.
+These assets could then be transferred to a newly formed company that is commonly referred to as a Phoenix Company.